igorp1024/optimaize/README.md

 mvn clean package
 ```

-##Running
+## Running
 After you've built the project run it as an executable jar:
 ```bash
 java -jar target/the_thing-1.0.0.jar
 ```
-The just follow the instructions you see in the console.
+Then just follow the instructions you see in the console.